Bethel Township, Clark County, Ohio: Name and history

 Statewide, other Bethel Townships are located in Miami and Monroe counties.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

-The board is composed of Chris Crowley (Chairman), Dave Phares, and Nancy Brown.
+The board is composed of Chris Crowley (Chairman), Alec R. Ashbaugh, and Nancy Brown.
 The fiscal officer is Stacey McKenzie.